-The City has executed a Continuing Disclosure Agreement for the benefit of the owners of the Bonds to provide certain annual financial information and notices of the occurrence of certain material events.
-The information will include a description of the status of construction of the Bass Pro Store, Bass Pro Lease Payments and Incremental Tax Revenues.
-A summary of the Continuing Disclosure Agreement is attached to this Official Statement in Appendix D.
+The City will execute a Continuing Disclosure Agreement for the benefit of the owners of the Bonds to provide certain annual financial information and notices of the occurrence of certain material events.
+The information will include a description of the Incremental Tax Revenues deposited into the Special Allocation Funds established for the two Projects.
+A summary of the Continuing Disclosure Agreement is attached to this Official Statement in Appendix C.